-While the scroll bars are displayed and the control is not cutting, the view of the plate can be shifted horizontally and vertically by holding down a shift key and pressing the arrow keys.
+While the scroll bars are displayed and the control is not cutting, the view of the plate can be shifted horizontally and vertically by pressing and moving the scroll bar or by holding down a shift key and pressing the arrow keys on the keypad.
 While the control is cutting, the view will automatically be shifted as the cut path reaches one of the edges of the view.
 This mode is useful in normal cutting to closely follow the cut-path while in zoom.